Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Must be employed

-Must be in full or part-time employment to be eligible.
-Proof of contact may be required.
+Holders must be in full or part-time employment to be eligible.
+Proof of contract may be required.

 Appears in